Why are Fossil Fuels a Non-renewable Resource

 Are fossil fuels still being created today? – Yes, but they are being consumed at much greater rates than they are being generated so the supply of some types of fossil fuel is likely to run out in the not-too-distant future.
 Therefore, they are considered non-renewable for this very reason.
 Then we can say that fossil fuels are a “non-sustainable resource”.

-Yes, fossil fuels are a non-renewable resources.
-Current supplies took a very long time to form under the Earth’s crust.
-These supplies will be gone long before the Earth has had a chance to replace them.
-Even now, extracting them is a major drawback to using them.
-Countries that do not have natural reserves of oil and natural gas must depend on those other countries that do and as we know, burning fossil fuels contributes to air and water pollution as well as global warming.
+Yes, fossil fuels are a non-renewable resources with the current supplies taking a very long time to form deep below the Earth’s crust.
+The problem is that these supplies will be mined and used long before the Earth has had a chance to replace them through its natural processes.
+Even now, extracting fossil fuels is a major drawback to using them.
+Countries that do not have natural reserves of oil and natural gas must depend greatly on those other countries that do and as we know, burning fossil fuels contributes to air and water pollution as well as global warming.

 Most existing technology and infrastructure is designed around the use of fossil fuels.
 Transport systems are already in place.
 Pipelines for oil and natural gas as well as trucks and ships for petroleum products move them around to where they are needed.
 Consumers can buy the fossil fuel related products they use on practically every corner in every town.